psbpsbp/spwn-Word-encoder/README.md

 # spwn-Word-encoder
-encodes 5 letter words on an array encoding letters to numbers from 1-26
+encodes words on an array encoding letters to numbers from 1-26 and 27-52
 # commands:

 to_number (arg):